La Salle Explorers take on the George Mason Patriots on 6-game slide - WTOP News

 Philadelphia; Saturday, 2 p.m.
 EST

-BOTTOM LINE: La Salle looks to end its six-game slide when the Explorers take on George Mason.
+BOTTOM LINE: La Salle heads into the matchup against George Mason as losers of six in a row.

-The Explorers are 4-3 in home games.
-La Salle gives up 69.4 points to opponents and has been outscored by 9.5 points per game.
+The Explorers have gone 4-3 in home games.
+La Salle ranks ninth in the A-10 with 13.0 assists per game led by Ashleigh Connor averaging 3.1.

-The Patriots are 4-2 against A-10 opponents.
-George Mason averages 10.8 turnovers per game and is 14-3 when turning the ball over less than opponents.
+The Patriots have gone 4-2 against A-10 opponents.
+George Mason is second in the A-10 scoring 74.6 points per game and is shooting 42.1%.

-TOP PERFORMERS: Ashleigh Connor is averaging 12.1 points, 5.9 rebounds and 3.1 assists for the Explorers.
+La Salle’s average of 4.2 made 3-pointers per game is 1.9 fewer made shots on average than the 6.1 per game George Mason gives up.
+George Mason has shot at a 42.1% rate from the field this season, 1.6 percentage points fewer than the 43.7% shooting opponents of La Salle have averaged.

-Kennedy Harris averages 1.8 made 3-pointers per game for the Patriots, scoring 15.3 points while shooting 39.7% from beyond the arc.
+TOP PERFORMERS: Joan Quinn averages 1.1 made 3-pointers per game for the Explorers, scoring 7.9 points while shooting 27.0% from beyond the arc.

+Kennedy Harris is scoring 15.3 points per game with 3.1 rebounds and 2.6 assists for the Patriots.

 LAST 10 GAMES: Explorers: 2-8, averaging 62.1 points, 31.5 rebounds, 12.6 assists, 9.1 steals and 2.4 blocks per game while shooting 37.7% from the field.
 Their opponents have averaged 75.6 points per game.